klavins/yase/README.md

 - Niels Lohman's JSON library, which should be unpacked and put somewhere on your computer.
 You should then edit the Makefiles to point to the right directory. https://github.com/nlohmann/json
 - FFTW, which can be downloaded here: https://www.fftw.org/download.html.
 Put this in yase/third-party, compile it, and install it.

-On my Mac, things are installed in strange places.
+On some Macs things are installed in strange places.
 Doing the following helps the linker work right.
 ```
 export PATH="/usr/bin:$PATH"
 ```